-The contract groups have access to other post-retirement benefits of blended medical premiums of \$944 for single and \$2,124 for family coverage for Sourcewell and \$844 for single and \$2,196 for family coverage for Sourcewell Technology.
+The contract groups have access to other post-retirement benefits of blended medical premiums of \$944 for single and \$2,124 for family coverage.
 The implicit rate subsidy is only until Medicare eligibility.
 The Sourcewell senior leadership team and Chief Executive Officer (CEO) reaching age 55 with at least 5 years of service will receive a subsidized benefit of Sourcewell contributing the cost of the single coverage premium until Medicare eligibility.
-There are no subsidized post-employment dental or life insurance benefits for Sourcewell or Sourcewell Technology.
+There are no subsidized post-employment dental or life insurance benefits.